gkousouris/cm-pgn/README.md

 # cm-pgn

+Supplying `'start'` to `addMove` allows the first move to have a variation

 ## Parser for PGNs (Portable Game Notation)

 This is as **ES6 Module for parsing and rendering of PGNs** ([Portable Game Notation](https://de.wikipedia.org/wiki/Portable_Game_Notation)).